vikasgrover2/duckdb-dbt/README.md

 # Build the base spark image
 $ ~\github\duckdb-dbt> docker build . -t spark-base

-# Run the project
+# To start the spark cluster
-$ yarn start
+$ make run-scaled

+# A 2 worker spark cluster should now be available at http://localhost:9090/

+# To test a sample job
+make submit app=word_non_null.py
+# This will start a job that can be see under the completed applications

-# The server will initialize in the <http://localhost:3000>
+# To stop the cluster
+$ make down
 ```

 ## :memo: License ##